 St. Cloud’s Water Quality Report

 The City of St. Cloud works hard to provide safe and reliable drinking water that meets federal and state water quality requirements.
-The purpose of the annual Water Quality Report is to provide information on drinking water and its treatment and provide information on how to protect valuable water resources.
+The purpose of the annual Water Quality Report is to provide information on drinking water and its treatment while also providing information on how to protect valuable water resources.

 Protecting our Water Resources

-Drinking water is a precious resource, yet it is often taken for granted.
-It is key to healthy people and healthy communities.
+Drinking water is a precious resource, yet it can be taken for granted.
+Clean water is key to healthy people and healthy communities.
 Water is also vital to a healthy economy.
 Water is needed for manufacturing, agriculture, energy production, and more.
 More than one-fifth of the U.S. economy would come to a stop without a reliable and clean source of water.

 The City of St. Cloud protects source water with a robust Stormwater Program.
 Drinking water taken from the Mississippi River is treated at the City’s Water Treatment Facility to remove harmful contaminants and extensive testing is carried out to ensure the safety of drinking water from the facility to the tap.